TE Revolution components

 In 2017 a new socket for the on board decoders was made available, with filtering to produce "linear" instead of PWM output, as well as diodes to rectify input voltage to a constant polarity and includes a socket too.

-You can use this as a standalone full wave bridge and PWM filter for other applications
+You can use this as a standalone full wave bridge and PWM filter for other applications, but very few were made.
+The other filter boards are more common (57091).

-Note: the Crest CRE-57079 was a full wave bridge rectifier, used to ensure proper polarity to the Revo when running from track power.
+Note: the Crest CRE-57079 part number was originally a full wave bridge rectifier, used to ensure proper polarity to the Revo when running from track power.
+See below:

 57080 - 500ma PWC (PWM) to Linear